nikzayn/log_results/Readme.md

 # Log Analysis Project
-This is a project for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
+Udacity's Nanodegree Last Project
 ## Project Description:
 Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.
 ### Questions to Answer:
 1. **What are the most popular three articles of all time?** Which articles have been accessed the most?
 Present this information as a sorted list with the most popular